Time and Space Complexity Analysis Practical Guide

 }

-, the recursive tree for the algorithm looks like this:
+, the recursive tree of the algorithm looks like this:

-We will discuss the method for calculating the time complexity of recursive algorithms later.
+The method for calculating the time complexity of recursive algorithms will be discussed later.
 For now, let's determine the number of nodes in this recursive tree.

 is N